joyrexus/crossfiltering/tutorial/index.coffee.md

     ok modernPrez[0].president is 'Theodore Roosevelt'

-Note that our `byParty` dimension was also updated:
+Note how our `byParty` dimension was also updated:

     partyCount = toMap(parties.top Infinity)